wecarsoniv/augmented-pca/README.md

 ## Citation

-Plase cite our paper if you find this library or model helpful in your research:
+Please cite our paper if you find this library or model helpful in your research:

     @inproceedings{carson_augmentedpca,
     title={Augmented Principal Component Analysis},